Roasted Chicken with Za’atar and Sumac

 2.

-Add the onion to the large bowl with the chicken and let it marinate in the fridge for at least an hour or overnight if you can wait.
-This will allow all the flavors to absorb into the chicken.
+Add the onion to the bowl and let the chicken marinate in the fridge for at least an hour, or overnight for deeper flavor absorption.

 Mark as complete